 Easy Leftover Turkey Soup

-Featured in Warm, Comforting Soups & Stews.
+Category: Warm, Comforting Soups & Stews

 This warm dish is a great way to use leftover turkey.
 It’s loaded with soft veggies, pearl couscous, and fresh herbs.
 Quick to make and perfect for cozy nights at home!